Mission Statement & Policies

 2. The telescope circulates for 7 days with no renewals.
 The late fee is $10/day with a maximum fine of $50.
 Failure to return the item on time may result in the inability to borrow the item again.
 Users will have 3 days to pick up the item once notified that it’s available.

-3. The telescope must be returned to a staff member at the Circulation Desk at the Loring N Fowler Memorial Branch of the Concord Free Public Library.
-The telescope must not be left unattended at the circulation desk or outside the building.
+3. The telescope must be returned to a staff member at the Circulation Desk at the Main Library (129 Main Street, Concord, MA).
+The telescope must not be left unattended at the Circulation Desk or outside the building.
 Staff will inspect the telescope kit before checking it in.

 4. The complete telescope kit is valued at $415 and includes: